Dick Kimmel & Co

 Recent CD's from Dick Kimmel & Co include the award-winning bluegrass gospel recording, "Dick Kimmel & Co - My Lord Keeps A Record" recognized as one of the top bluegrass gospel recordings in 2005 by the International Bluegrass Music Association.
-The band's most recent CD "Dick Kimmel & Co - Dreamin'" is receiving excellent reviews.
+The band's most recent CD "Dick Kimmel & Co - Dreamin'" received excellent reviews.

 Dick Kimmel has been performing bluegrass music since the 1950's.
 With his band, Dick handles lead and harmony vocals in addition to playing mandolin, guitar, and clawhammer banjo.
 Dick has recorded more than 2-dozen albums, including 7 CD's for Copper Creek Records, a Virginia-based bluegrass music record label.
 His Copper Creek solo recordings include "Dick Kimmel ‑ 25 Year Collection" (Copper Creek Records CD‑0143), "Dick Kimmel ‑ Wild Turkey Rag" (Copper Creek Records CD‑0115), and his clawhammer banjo release, "Dick Kimmel ‑ Fishin' Creek Blues" (Copper Creek Records CD‑0173).
 In a 1994 feature article, Bluegrass Unlimited referred to Dick as the "Ambassador of Bluegrass.”
 On stage, Dick's emcee work paints a picture of bluegrass music and its colorful history from information he gained as a writer for international bluegrass music magazines.
 Dick Kimmel is a 'triple hall of famer' - a 2012 inductee into the Mid-America Music Hall of Fame, a 2010 inductee into the Minnesota Music Hall of Fame, a 2008 inductee into America's Old-Time Country Music Hall of Fame.
 In 2014, he received a nomination for SPBGMA's Bluegrass Entertainer of the Year Award.
 See the "Artist Profile" link on this website for more information on Dick's background.